urbit/old-urbit.org/doc/hoon/lib/c.md

         c   +(c)                                            ::  c incremented
         d   (add d (lsh 0 c ?|(=(0 (end 0 1 a)) =(0 (end 0 1 b)))))  :: Tall form?

-++dis performs the binary AND operation on two atoms, 'a' and 'b', represented by bit strings
+++dis accepts two atoms a and b and performs a binary AND.

 ###Summary
 ++dis is a [jetted arm]() which creates a dry %gold gate using [|=](), whose sample takes two atoms, labeled 'a' and 'b' using [=, the irregular form of ^=]().
 Then, using [=|](), two tiles, labeled 'c' and 'd', are [bunted]() onto the subject.
 In order to loop, ++dis then calls a trap with [|-](), whose result is cast to an atom with [^-]().
 The trap then uses an if statement by using [?:]():it uses [=, the irregular form of .= to check if either 'a' or 'b' is equal to 0 (the inclusive OR statement is called with [?|]()).
 If either statement returns true, then ++dis produces d.
 Otherwise, the trap loops, this time with the values of 'a' and 'b' both [right-shifted]() by one bit, and the value of 'c' now incremented with [+, the irregular form of .+]().
 The value of 'd'can also change: if neither the last bit of 'a' nor the last bit of 'b' are equal ([.=]())to 0, then the value of 'd' becomes the sum of d and the result ofleft-shifting 1 by 'c' number of bits.
 Otherwise, d remains the same.

 ###Examples
 ~ronrem-lonsem/try=> `@ub`9
 0b1001